apache/incubator-datalab/README.md

 After creating endpoint, you must set the endpoint in Datalab UI.
 To do this, go to the tab "Resources" - "Endpoints".
-In the Name field, you should specify the name of the endpoint, in the URL, specify the network address of the endpoint.
-In the Account field, you need to specify the "endpoint_id" value that was specified when creating the endpoint, in the Endpoint tag field, specify the endpoint tag (optional).
+In the Name field, you should specify the name of the endpoint, in the URL, specify the network address of the endpoint (taking as an example 0.0.0.0/8084/).
+In the Account field, you need to specify the "endpoint_id" value that was specified when creating the endpoint (for example, awstest, azuretest or gcptest), in the Endpoint tag field, specify the endpoint tag (optional).

 ## Edge Node <a name="Edge_Node"></a>